domvwt/msc-thesis/thesis/thesis.md

 #### Neural Architecture Search

-> Update number of trials

 For each of the GNN models (GraphSAGE and kGNN), we learn an optimal neural architecture for the anomalous node classification task.
-We use the Optuna library [@akibaOptunaNextgenerationHyperparameter2019]

-to explore the search space, training candidate models on the training dataset and selecting the architecture that achieves the highest AUC-PR on the validation data.
+We use the Optuna library [@akibaOptunaNextgenerationHyperparameter2019] to explore the search space, train candidate models on the training dataset and select the architecture that achieves the highest AUC-PR on the validation data.

 Each model is trained for a maximum of 2000 epochs, with an early stopping callback used to terminate trials that do not improve for 200 consecutive epochs.
-Thirty trials are performed for each model.
-Both GNN models share the same search spaces, the parameters of the space are provided in the appendix tables {@tbl:gnn-search-space-cont} and {@tbl:gnn-search-space-cat}.
+Fifty trials are performed for each model.
+Both GNN models share the same search space, the parameters of the space are provided in the appendix tables {@tbl:gnn-search-space-cont} and {@tbl:gnn-search-space-cat}.

 #### Hyperparameter Tuning

-> Update number of trials

 Parameters for dropout and weight decay are also tuned using Optuna.
 These trials occur after the architecture search, to limit the dimensionality of the search space in each experiment.
 20 trials are performed for each pair of candidate values, with the best hyperparameters selected based on the AUC-PR score on the validation set.

+#### Weight Initialisation

+The GNN models are initialised with random weights.
+To ensure that the final model is not trained with a sub-optimal set of initial weights, multiple candidate models are trained with the chosen architecture and hyperparameters.
+The model with the highest AUC-PR on the validation set is selected as the final model.

 ### CatBoost Training

 The CatBoost classifier is trained similarly to the GNNs.
 Each candidate model is trained and evaluated on the same training and validation sets as the GNN models and evaluated using the AUC-PR metric.
 The hyperparameter search space is provided in the appendix tables {@tbl:catboost-search-space-cont} and {@tbl:catboost-search-space-cat}.

 # Results and Discussion

-> Update this, and add the results for the other models.

 ## Model Performance